jyutzler/Bridge-Systems/system.md

 ### Against Conventions
-If the opponents use a convention (such as Michaels or the unusual notrump), you can double to show at least 10 points, or you can cuebid one of their shown suits to force to game.
+If the opponents use a convention (such as Michaels or the unusual notrump), you can double to show at least 10 points, or you can cuebid their lowest shown suit to show a good raise.

 1♠ — (2♠)
-   * 3♥ = game force.
+   * 3♥ = Limit raise or better.
    * Double = at least 10 points, probably balanced.

 ### Negative Doubles